EdisAganovic/markdownplus/README.md

 - The application runs locally and does not require an internet connection for basic functionality
 - Custom themes can be added by modifying `static/themes.css`
 - Theme preferences are saved in localStorage
+- YouTube thumbnails require an internet connection to display